cleesmith/get_html_head_title_tag/README.md

 > ... like in parallel, well, AWS Lambda is limited to 100 concurrent executions per region per account.
 >
 > I guess this is so you don't wake up one morning to find that you, your children, and their children
-> owe Amazon a gazillion dollars.
+> owe Amazon a gazillion dollars ... parallelism can ruin lives.
 >
 > See [AWS Lambda limits](http://docs.aws.amazon.com/lambda/latest/dg/limits.html)